PKPDAI/DRGuidelines.github.io/index.md

 ### Support or Contact

-Having doubts about the annotation guidelines or would like to be involved?
+Having doubts about the annotation guidelines or would like to get involved?
 Please feel free to drop us a message at info@pkpdai.com